Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/web-jetty-processing-unit-container.markdown

 ```

 {{%refer%}}
-For more information on dependencies see [Maven Artifacts](../started/maven-artifacts.html)
+For more information about dependencies, refer to [Maven Artifacts](../started/maven-artifacts.html).
 {{%/refer%}}

-{{%anchor jetty-version%}}

-# Jetty version

-{{%panel%}}

-XAP 12.3 ships with Jetty 9.2.24v20180105.

-{{%/panel%}}

 # Jetty Instance Handling

 Jetty itself is configured using Spring, and allows you to control all aspects of both the Jetty instance created, and the web application context.
-There are two flavors of how Jetty instances are created (by default).
-The first is the **plain** mode, where a Jetty instance is created for each web processing unit instance running within a GSC.
-The second is the **shared** mode, where a single Jetty instance is created, and shared between all the different web processing unit instances running on the same GSC.
+Jetty instances can be created (by default) in one of two modes.
+The first is **plain**, where a Jetty instance is created for each web processing unit instance running within a GSC.
+The second is **shared**, where a single Jetty instance is created and shared between all the different web processing unit instances running on the same GSC.
 A custom Jetty instantiation and handling can also be configured.

-By default, the instantiation mode is **plain**.
-In order to control (at deploy time) which instantiation mode is used, the deploy property **jetty.instance** can be passed with either the **plain** value (the default) or the **shared** value.
+By default, the instantiation mode is plain.
+In order to control (at deploy time) which instantiation mode is used, the deploy property `jetty.instance` can be passed with either the `plain` value (the default) or the `shared` value.

-In order to configure a custom Jetty configuration, a **jetty.pu.xml** should be added to **META-INF/spring** within the WAR file.
-Both the **plain** and **shared** mode actually correspond to a built in "jetty.pu.xml" file that exists within the XAP JAR file (explained below).
+In order to configure a custom Jetty configuration, a `jetty.pu.xml` should be added to `META-INF/spring` within the WAR file.
+Both plain and shared mode correspond to a built-in jetty.pu.xml file that exists within the XAP JAR file (explained below).

 # Plain Instantiation Mode

-The plain instantiation mode (which is the simplest and the default one), creates a Jetty instance for each web processing unit instance (web application).
-Its actual configuration can be found within the XAP JAR file under **org/openspaces/pu/container/jee/jetty/jetty.plain.pu.xml**.
+Plain mode (the simplest and the default mode) creates a Jetty instance for each web processing unit instance (web application).
+The mode configuration parameters are in the XAP JAR file under `org/openspaces/pu/container/jee/jetty/jetty.plain.pu.xml`.

-This mode is simple, mainly because the context path that is created for each web application instance is exactly the same.
-Only the connector (port) that it runs on, is different.
-Note that when working in a virtualized environment, where more than one instance of the same web application can run on the same VM, this requires some thought.
-Naturally, the Service Grid allows you to control whether only one instance of the web application runs on a VM, using the **max-instances-per-vm* option, or even using the *max-instances-per-machine** option.
-What fits best, depends on the deployment and service requirements of the application.
+Plain mode is simple because the context path that is created for each web application instance is exactly the same.
+Only the connector (port) that it runs on is different.
+When working in a virtualized environment, where more than one instance of the same web application can run on the same VM, this requires some thought.
+The service grid allows you to control whether only one instance of the web application runs on a VM, using the `max-instances-per-vm` option, or even using the `max-instances-per-machine` option.
+What fits best depends on the deployment and service requirements of the application.

 Even though a new Jetty instance is created for each web application instance that runs within a GSC (JVM), some resources are still shared between the different Jetty instances, making this instantiation model more lightweight than it first seemed.
-For example, the thread pool Jetty uses to service requests, is shared between all the different Jetty instances.
+For example, the thread pool Jetty uses to service requests is shared between all the different Jetty instances.

-There are many features that are exposed and can control how the plain instantiation model can be used.
-Following is a simple explanation of all the different parts within the **jetty.plain.pu.xml**, and their nature.
+There are many features that are exposed and can control how plain mode is used.
+The following is a simple explanation of all the different parts within the `jetty.plain.pu.xml`.

 ## Configuration Properties

-The first part of the **jetty.plain.pu.xml** is the different deploy time properties that can be used to control it, with their respective default values.
+The `jetty.plain.pu.xml` has multiple deploy-time properties that can be used to control it, with their respective default values.

 ```xml